Internet security: Stateful packet inspection

 In a stateful firewall the circuit-level gateway is a proxy server that operates at the network level of an Open Systems Interconnect (OSI) model and statically defines what traffic will be allowed.
 Circuit proxies forward network packets (formatted data) containing a given port number, if the port is permitted by the algorithm.
 The main advantage of a proxy server is its ability to provide Network Address Translation (NAT), which can hide the user's IP address from the Internet, effectively protecting internal information from the outside.

 Application-level gateway

 An application-level firewall is a third-generation firewall where a proxy server operates at the very top of the OSI model, the IP suite application level.
 A network packet is forwarded only if a connection is established using a known protocol.
 Application-level gateways are notable for analyzing entire messages rather than individual packets.

 Browser choice

 Web browser market share predicts the share of hacker attacks.
 For example, Internet Explorer 6, which used to lead the market, was heavily attacked.

 Protections

+User awareness

+As cyberthreats become more complex, user education is essential for improving internet security.
+Important areas of attention consist of: